-Updated: Mar 16
+Updated: Mar 9, 2022

-On the shores of Pacific Ocean, surrounded by the mountains, Vancouver has the perfect balance of nature and a modern city.
+On the shores of the Pacific Ocean, surrounded by mountains, Vancouver has the perfect balance of nature and a modern city.
 Along with its unparalleled nature and ethnically diverse population, it is a paradise for nature and wellness.

 Vancouver was the cynosure of all eyes when it hosted the 2010 Winter Olympics.
 Start your day early at the downtown waterfront to see the Olympic Cauldron where the flame was lit during the games.
-There is a board walk along the waterfront offering breathtaking views of the mountains across the harbor.
+There is a boardwalk along the waterfront offering breathtaking views of the mountains across the harbor.

-Most of tours in Vancouver originate from the downtown waterfront.
+Most tours in Vancouver originate from the downtown waterfront.
 You can take a tour bus from here to visit two of Vancouver’s most popular attractions – Grouse Mountain and Capilano Suspension Bridge.
 The Grouse Mountain also called the Peak of Vancouver is one of the mountain peaks of the North Shore mountains of the Pacific Ranges.
 At its peaks it is the site of an Alpine Ski Resort with many activities like lumberjack shows, Eco walks, Paragliding, Ziplines, Theatre, and features a refuge for Grizzly Bears.
 There are several dining options and a chalet as well.
-To get to the top, hop on to the Skyride – an aerial tramway system which takes visitors to the Alpine Station situated right next to a chalet in just 8 minutes.
-Its worth taking the ride up dangling above the Douglas firs that blanket the mountains, for the sweeping views of the cityscape below, the surrounding peaks, the Pacific Ocean, the inlets, the bays, and the nearby islands.
+To get to the top, hop on to the Skyride – an aerial tramway system that takes visitors to the Alpine Station situated right next to a chalet in just 8 minutes.
+It's worth taking the ride up dangling above the Douglas firs that blanket the mountains, for the sweeping views of the cityscape below, the surrounding peaks, the Pacific Ocean, the inlets, the bays, and the nearby islands.

 Just next to the city center is Vancouver’s historic neighborhood of Gastown.
 It is a vibrant and trendy neighborhood with shopping, dining, cobbled streets, and beautifully restored old buildings.
 This is also where you will find the famous Steam Clock - one of the few working steam clocks in the world.
-The clocks shoots steam from its five whistles and it gives off a toot from each whistle every half an hour.
+The clock shoots steam from its five whistles and it gives off a toot from each whistle every half an hour.

-Not far from the Steam Clock is the Chinatown.
+Not far from the Steam Clock is Chinatown.
 Vancouver has one of the largest Chinese diasporas in North America.
-It is said you get some of the best Chinese food here in the continent and certainly in Canada.
+It is said you get some of the best Chinese food here on the continent and certainly in Canada.
 There are many restaurants here that also serve other East Asian cuisines as well.
 Apart from the food, there are plenty of shops selling souvenirs and crafts made by the diaspora.
 Right on the edge of Chinatown is Dr. Sun Yet-Sen Chinese Garden.
 An oasis of tranquility, this garden uses rare trees and rocks, and the principles of balance and harmony.
-You can learn the symbolism behind the placement of each plant, rock, and the paths.
+You can learn the symbolism behind the placement of each plant, rock, and path.

 Vancouver is known for its wellness inspired by the nature that surrounds it.
 Take the little Aquabus and go to Granville Islands to spend an afternoon.
-Just over the bridge from the city center it is a peninsula rather than an island and home to a vast public market that has just about anything you could want, fresh produce, cheeses, butcher shops, fresh baked goods, fresh seafood and wine.
+Just over the bridge from the city center, it is a peninsula rather than an island and home to a vast public market that has just about anything you could want, fresh produce, cheeses, butcher shops, fresh baked goods, fresh seafood, and wine.

 It has a thriving artist’s community that sells handmade products and a famous brewery.
 The market’s food court is filled with delicious local eats and treats.
-Its location next to the False Creek makes it a picturesque spot.
+Its location next to False Creek makes it a picturesque spot.

 The one other popular beach is the Kitsilano Beach or the Kits beach as the locals call it.
 Sunset views are also amazing from here.
 There is volleyball and the Kits Pool – the only saltwater pool in Vancouver and the longest one in the world.